Carden Digital Marketing is a provider of digital marketing services.

 For further information on each of those rights, including the circumstances in which they apply, see the Guidance from the UK Information Commissioner’s Office (ICO) on individuals’ rights under the General Data Protection Regulation.
 You also have the right to lodge a complaint with the Information Commissioner’s Office who can be contacted on 0303 123 1113 or by the contact form on their website https://ico.org.uk.

 You can make a data subject request (sometimes known as a subject access request).
-The simplest way to do this is to put your request in writing and send it to Carden Digital, Suite 2, Castle House, Sea View Way, Brighton, East Sussex BN2 6NT, or by email to firstname.lastname@example.org.
+The simplest way to do this is to put your request in writing and send it to Carden Digital Marketing, Suite 2, Castle House, Sea View Way, Brighton, East Sussex BN2 6NT, or by email to firstname.lastname@example.org.

 Please let us have enough information to identify you (e.g. an account number, username, registration details), proof of your identity and address (a copy of your driving licence or passport and a recent utility or credit card bill), and let us know the information to which your request relates, including any account or reference numbers, if you have them.